KevinXiangyuZhou/KevinXiangyuZhou.github.io/_pages/about.md

   - /about.html
 ---

-* I'm in my 3rd-year as Ph.D. candidate in [Computer Science and Engineering](https://cse.engin.umich.edu/) at [University of Michigan](https://umich.edu/), where I am fortunately advised by Professor [Xinyu Wang](https://web.eecs.umich.edu/~xwangsd/).
-I received my undergraduate degree in Computer Engineering at University of Washington, where I luckily worked with  Dr. [Chenglong Wang](https://chenglongwang.org/) and Professor [Rastislav Bodik](https://homes.cs.washington.edu/~bodik/).
+* I'm in my 4th-year as Ph.D. candidate in [Computer Science and Engineering](https://cse.engin.umich.edu/) at [University of Michigan](https://umich.edu/), where I am fortunately advised by Dr. Steve Oney.
+I received my undergraduate degree in Computer Engineering at University of Washington, where I luckily worked with  Dr. Chenglong Wang and Dr. Rastislav Bodik.

 * **Research**:
-My interest lies in a cross-descipline of Programming Language, Artificial Intelligence, and Human-centered Design.
+My interest lies in a cross-descipline of Programming Language, Artificial Intelligence, and Human-Computer Interaction.
 In particular, I am interested in building intelligent tools that boost efficiency and democratize technology for end-user in various domains.

 <br>